 When we make the choice to listen to excuses, we run the risk of ending up in a desperate situation.
 But sometimes desperation is the very weapon we need to to kill the age old excuses.

 Lay down the excuses and make the choice to begin spending time knowing God better through His Word.
-Drop your email below and get my simple guide to tend the Word to your soul sent right to your inbox.
+Drop your email below and get my free download, Tools for Tending your Soul.